-- If help is needed in completing the FAFSA, ask your high school counselor, principal, or call the Financial Aid Office.
+- 3. If help is needed in completing the FAFSA, ask your high school counselor, principal, or call the Financial Aid Office.
 The FAFSA or renewal application will be easier to fill out with a copy of the completed tax return for reference. - 4.
-When filling out the FAFSA, application is made automatically for all of the federal programs.
-Students may have the results of the processed FAFSA sent to up to ten (10) schools or agencies. - 5.
-The Student Need Analysis Service uses the Federal Needs Analysis Methodology Formula to calculate how much each student and his/her family can afford to contribute.
-Two to three weeks after the FAFSA is processed, a notice will be sent to the student by email instructing you to review the processed FAFSA information on a Student Aid Report (SAR) at www.fafsa.ed.gov.
-The information should be checked carefully and any necessary corrections made.
-If corrections are made, the SAR must be
+When filling out the FAFSA, application is made automatically for all of the Federal Programs.
+Up to ten (10) schools or agencies may be listed to whom the student would like the results of the processed FAFSA sent to.